 8 Things You Need To Know Before Visiting Monaco’s Monte Carlo Casino

 From its perch on the hillside, the views of the Casino de Monte-Carlo are spectacular.
 Stunning homes, fancy cars, and fashionable passersby exude a high net worth.
 More than just a gaming house, the casino is also home to the Opéra de Monte-Carlo.

 Guests can visit the Casino de Monte-Carlo property without entering the gaming rooms and enjoy a “cultural experience.”
-You can gape at the artfully decorated Atrium and then enjoy a latté at the Café de la Rotonde; it is a great way to absorb the feel of the casino without paying to access the gaming rooms.
+You can gape at the artfully decorated Atrium and then enjoy a latté at the Café de la Rotonde; it is a great way to absorb the feel of the casino without paying to access the rooms.
 The glittering gold-encrusted decor is nothing short of exuberant flights of fancy.

 1. Casino Entrance

 Begin your adventure at the Place du Casino (Casino Square), an expansive plaza at the front entrance of the Casino de Monte-Carlo.
 The plaza is filled with tourists happily snapping pictures while expensive Ferraris, Bentleys, and Rolls Royces zip between the casino and the Hotel de Paris.

 Periodically, the blockade barriers encircling the casino are lowered and a high roller’s automobile is allowed to enter and park in one of the few spots inside the casino plaza.
 You will know when it happens because paparazzi swarm the car hoping to get a coveted picture of a rich and famous patron.

 On my first visit, I was taking in all the glitz and glamor of the Atrium when I was whisked aside (gently shoved) for a special someone who had come to try their luck.
 It happened so quickly and so efficiently, I didn’t know what was going on until it was over.
 It is an amazing spot to people watch; you may even encounter some of the stars who want to see and be seen.